 4. Superior Effectiveness

 With eLearning, those other costs are minimized, which means an instructional designer can be brought in each time to make sure the content is finely tuned to be as effective as possible.
-It’s no wonder that eLearning increases retention rates by 35% over traditional courses.
+It’s no wonder that eLearning increases retention rates from 25% to 60% over traditional courses.

 All this isn’t to say that in-person training methods don’t have their place.
 Depending on the content, sometimes a blended strategy—utilizing a mixture of digital and in-person methods—is the most effective way to impart the necessary knowledge.
 Instructional designers like those at Trifoia are experts at designing the most effective course possible.
 That could mean a fully digital product or a mixture of methods.
 What’s important is the knowledge imparted—the rest is a means to an end.
 What’s important is getting the best means that will lead to a superior end.